HonestResolv3/Baldi-Basics-Educational-Mode/README.md

 - The 3rd Question in the 2nd - 7th (Last) Notebook is now a normal math problem.
 It is not nonsense anymore (screech)
 - Valid checks for the 3rd Question after 2nd Notebook
 - Ability to get more than one prize (just quarters for now)
+- Baldi and his friends will not hurt you that bad anymore
+- Less scary parts and more of a helpful game
+- Added a credits area for the mod :p

 How to install:
 - Extract the Baldi's Basics v1.3.2 game (v1.2.2 may not work so DO NOT TRY IT WITH THAT)